0wlexe/php-course/README.md

-# ELEPHANT - Clownbaby Studies.
+# ELEPHANT
-This is a repository containing PHP and some mysql coding practices from courses.
+This is a repository containing PHP coding practices from courses.

 ![alt text](https://i.ibb.co/syBLWj1/clownbaby.png)